isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     };

-The common action gets tedious to write and may accidentally not be common.
+The common action gets tedious to write and might accidentally not be common.

 ##### Example